-In one Jharkhand dist, 53 booked in cow slaughter cases in 6 years, all acquitted
+In one Jharkhand district, 53 booked in cow slaughter cases in six years, all acquitted

 Case: August 23, 2013, at Khunti police station

-FIR: Four men accused of cow slaughter.
+FIR: Four men accused of cow smuggling.

 Verdict – September 27, 2018: Court said no witnesses were presented and noted that it issued summons and warrants and also wrote to SP Khunti but the prosecution neither presented any witness nor proved documentary evidence.
 Judge Tarun Kumar ruled there was no evidence against the accused.